 Science is studying ghosts?
 Really?

-In this nine-time award-winning documentary, a widow suffering prolonged grief agrees to participate in a research study exploring a clinical intervention that aims to reconnect bereaved survivors with their departed loved ones.
+In this Best Documentary film festival winner, a widow suffering prolonged grief agrees to participate in a research study that aims to reconnect bereaved survivors with their departed loved ones.
 The process is known as Induced After-Death Communication (IADC), and it is rapidly gaining recognition among psychologists, academics and bereavement professionals.

-LIVING WITH GHOSTS records the first-ever publicly-funded attempt to facilitate contact with deceased individuals to determine if such contact can be used to reduce severe grief symptoms.
-In an area where traditional talk therapy has been largely ineffective, IADC offers new hope for the chronically bereaved.
+LIFE WITH GHOSTS records the first-ever publicly funded attempt to facilitate contact with deceased individuals to determine if such contact can be used to reduce severe grief symptoms.
+In an area where traditional talk therapy has been largely ineffective, at a time when 70,000 Americans die from prescription drug misuse in a single year, this film heralds a welcome alternative for the chronically bereaved.

-Of the 270 million bereaved people in the world, up to 30% suffer either Complicated Grief or Prolonged Grief Disorder.
-Both labels refer to debilitating conditions that can last for years or even a lifetime.
+Of the 270 million bereaved people in the world, up to 30% suffer Prolonged Grief Disorder, a debilitating condition that can last for years or even a lifetime.